 - Sign up to receive a notice when a new job opens

 For more information, contact: Department of Human Resources at 860-486-3034 or HR@uconn.edu.

 The following information is being provided to all UCPEA bargaining unit members to clarify the process of earning compensatory time on a working holiday when there is an early release or late opening.

 Article 8 of the UCPEA contract states: Any employee who is required to work on a legal holiday shall be granted a compensatory day for that holiday to be taken by the end of the succeeding calendar year at a time mutually agreed to by the parties.

-A recent arbitrator’s stipulated award spelled out that when there is a late opening or an early closing on a holiday when an employee is scheduled to work, UCPEA members will earn compensatory time equivalent to the time they actually work on the holiday.
+An arbitrator’s stipulated award spelled out that when there is a late opening or an early closing on a holiday when an employee is scheduled to work, UCPEA members will earn compensatory time equivalent to the time they actually work on the holiday.

 For example, if the University opened 2 hours late on Washington’s Birthday, those UCPEA bargaining unit members who report to work consistent with the late opening and work the remainder of the work day would record the day as: 7 HOL, 5 HWCE.
 If an employee chose to report to work at their regular starting time despite the late opening, they would accrue the holiday as: 7 HOL, 7 HWCE.
-A job aid has been created to assist employees with the entry of holiday time on timesheets in Core-CT
+A job aid has been created to assist employees with the entry of holiday time on timesheets in Core-CT:

 The Office of Faculty and Staff Labor Relations

 For more information, contact: Labor Relations at 860-486-5684.